-Energy efficiency and continuing market penetration for minor services (office equipment and "other" services) is forecast to increase over the forecast period based on published sources that are further referenced in Appendix A to this report.
+Energy efficiency and continuing market penetration for minor services (office equipment and "other" services) increases over the projection period based on published sources that are further referenced in Appendix A to this report.
 Office equipment is assumed to consume only electricity, and fuel switching is not addressed.